xsdk-project/MathPackagesTraining2023/_lessons/amrex/lesson.md

 ssh -A elvis@theta.alcf.anl.gov
 ```

-2. In your homefolder, create a local copy of the AMReX examples:
+2. In your home folder, create a local copy of the track 5 numerical examples:
 ```shell
 cd ~
 rsync -a /grand/ATPESC2022/EXAMPLES/track-5-numerical .